eirini-forks/eirini-station/openstack/README.md

 ```
 $ source </path/to/openstack/rc/file>
 $ ./create.sh
+$ ./provision.sh
 $ ./ssh.sh
 ```

-Once on the machine, you'll have to provision it manually:
+Once the machine is created, you could also provision it manually:

 ```
 $ mkdir workspace